ndd21/PHYS281/docs/demo-anaconda.md

     ![Anaconda Navigator](img/anaconda-navigator.png)

     It will open within the ":fontawesome-solid-home: Home" tab and show a set of applications that can be launched.
-The most relevant of these for this course are:
+The most relevant of these for this course is:

      * Powershell Prompt: this opens a @(terminal) programme for running commands;

+    !!! note
-     * [VS Code](../demo-vs-code/index.html): a text editor that is useful for writing code.
+        After installing _VS Code_ (a text editor that is useful for writing code) as described in [another tutorial](../demo-vs-code/index.html), this will also be available as an application within _Anaconda Navigator_.

     Above the table of applications the Navigator says "Applications on `base (root)`".
 Here `base` is the name of the default @(virtual environment) that Anaconda creates.
 This environment has